|

 Sierpinski N-gons, IFS fractals, Strange

-Attractors, Rep-N Tiles,
+Attractors, Dragon Flames, Rep-N Tiles,

 Circle Inversion fractals,